 They recently added more lower-level (cheaper) pricing plans that make Kinsta much more accessible to smaller podcasters and bloggers.
 All of their plans include a CDN from KeyCDN for free too!

-My favorite features are one-click staging, 24/7 support, and of course having the fastest server around.
+My favorite features are one-click staging, 24/7 live chat support, and of course having the fastest servers around.
 Some other nice features are the ability to choose where in the world your server is located for each site (this helps a ton with more local-oriented sites) and one of the best-looking and easiest-to-use dashboards around.